benswift/benswift.github.io/_posts/2020-07-15-acmc2020-organising-my-first-virtual-conference.md

 ---
-title: 'ACMC2020: organising my first virtual conference'
+title: 'ACMC2020: tools for organising a virtual conference'
 tags: web
 ---